nojhan/colout/README.md

 ## EXAMPLES

-* Color in bold red every occurence of the word _color_ in colout sources:
+* Color in bold red every occurrence of the word _color_ in colout sources:
   `cat colout.py | colout color red bold`

 * Color in bold violet home directories in _/etc/passwd_: